-'Crazy Mess:' Philadelphia sheriff's office missing more than 200 guns
+'Crazy mess:' Philadelphia sheriff's office missing more than 200 guns

 "The armory is now secure with state-of-the-art security cameras, motion sensors," Bilal said.
 "There are individually assigned entry codes to track specifically who enters and exits, at any given time, of the armory."

-Both Bilal and Reinhart said the investigation continues to find those firearms and to determine any possible criminal liability.
+Both Bilal and Rhynhart said the investigation continues to find those firearms and to determine any possible criminal liability.

 More Videos